List of Watchmen characters: Adrian Veidt

 In the Watchmen film, Veidt is portrayed by Matthew Goode.
 His costume was designed to parody the rubber suits featuring nipples in the film Batman & Robin.
 This incarnation of Veidt uses a German accent when speaking with friends and an American accent when speaking publicly.
 Instead of breeding a giant monster and placing it in New York to massacre half the city as in the comics, Veidt destroys New York, along with many major cities across the globe, with energy blasts designed to look as though Doctor Manhattan had caused it, bringing world peace.

 In the television series, Veidt is portrayed by Jeremy Irons.
 In the years since 1985, he continued to run his companies and helped to advance technology beyond those of Doctor Manhattan, which the world feared due to its ties with cancer.
-However, Veidt became recluse, and sometime before 2019, Veidt is reported to have died with his company acquired by Lady Trieu, revealed to be his daughter through artificial insemination.
-However, Veidt instead had spent much of the time since 1985 in Karnak, using the same teleportation device used for the squid to send storms of smaller squids randomly across the earth as to hold up the pretense of an alien invasion and ward off further international conflict.
+However, Veidt became a recluse, and sometime before 2019, Veidt is reported to have died with his company acquired by Lady Trieu, revealed to be his daughter through artificial insemination.
+Veidt spent much of the time since 1985 in Karnak, using the same teleportation device used for the squid to send storms of smaller squids randomly across the earth as to hold up the pretense of an alien invasion and ward off further international conflict.
 To his dismay, the world did not become the utopia he hoped to oversee, and in 2009, he took Doctor Manhattan's offer to be transported to a closed ecosystem Manhattan had created on Europa to be adored by clones of two servants, Phillips and Crookshanks.
 Initially pleasing, Veidt soon became bored and instructed the first Phillips to become an adversary to him, the Game Warden.
 The Seventh Kavalry had somehow obtained pre-recorded footage that Veidt made in the event that Robert Redford became President of the United States.
 Over the next eight years, Veidt was able to briefly escape the ecosystem to leave a message to Lady Trieu for rescue, which comes in the form of an automated craft.
 For the trip back to Earth, Trieu turned him into a gold statue, having him revert to his human state years later so that he could witness her destruction of Manhattan and attempted harnessing of his powers.
 Transported back to his lair in Antarctica by Manhattan, Veidt uses his squid teleportation device to attack Tulsa so that he can stop Trieu from becoming a god.
-He is successful, only to be arrested by Wade Tillman and Laurie Blake for his many crimes.
-Prior to being knocked out by Wade, Veidt asked if the FBI was going to go after Robert Redford as well which he got a positive answer out of it.
+He is successful, only to be arrested by Wade Tillman and Laurie Blake.

 In the animated film Watchmen Chapter I, Veidt is voiced by Troy Baker.